Abhinav1210CSE/Linux-Process-API-fork-wait-exec/README.md

 #include <unistd.h>

 int main(void) {
-    // Variable to store the calling function's process ID pid_t process_id;
+    pid_t process_id;
-    // Variable to store the parent function's process ID pid_t p_process_id;
+    pid_t p_process_id;

-    // getpid() - will return the process ID of the calling function process_id = getpid();
+    process_id = getpid();
-    // getppid() - will return the process ID of the parent function p_process_id = getppid();
+    p_process_id = getppid();

-    // Printing the process IDs
     printf("The process ID: %d\n", process_id);
     printf("The process ID of the parent function: %d\n", p_process_id);